Group Counseling

 This therapy group is for undergraduate and graduate students who are interested in better understanding themselves and their relationships, learning to communicate more honestly and effectively with others and gaining support from peers.
 Group members are encouraged to give and receive honest feedback and to practice new, healthier ways of relating.
 Discussion topics are determined by the group, but may include family dynamics, how early experiences impact current relationships, coping with changing levels of intimacy, initiating conversations, and relationship dynamics, with an emphasis on here-and-now exploration.
 All MSU students are welcome to participate based on the clinical recommendations of CAPS staff.

-There are multiple sections of USO group; offered on Tuesday, Wednesday, and Friday.
+There are multiple sections of USO group; offered on Tuesday & Wednesday.

 Tuesdays 10:00 – 11:30 am